slatedocs/slate/source/next-version.html.md

 **Description**

-Enters the meta description of the current user.
+Enters the meta description of the current logged-in user.

 **Input Parameters**